microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/README.md

 # Text Analytics for Health Container Async Batch Sample

-This blueprint provides code examples and best practices on how to use the Text Analytics for Health in a scalable way when you are using the containerized version of the Service.
+This blueprint provides code examples and best practices on how to use the Text Analytics for Health in a scalable way when you are using the containerized version of the service.

-The service contains an Azure Function HTTP client application and deployment scripts to setup Text Analytics for Health, an Azure Storage Account and an Azure Kubernetes Service  with several Text Analytics for Health nodes, configured to be used in an asynchronous way.
+This sample contains an Azure Function HTTP client application and deployment scripts to setup Text Analytics for Health, an Azure Storage Account and an Azure Kubernetes Service with several Text Analytics for Health nodes, all configured to be used in an scalable and asynchronous way.

 ## Throughput and hardware recommendation

 Before setting up the sample, it is important to understand the difference between the **hosted** and **containerized** service.
 Text Analytics for Health has a **hosted** and **containerized** version.
 There is a difference on throughput and limits for these deployment options

 ### Throughput recommendations